edbook/Template/README.md

 * ggbextension
 * SphinxScrolldepth
 * hoverrole
+* katex-extension

-In each of these folders run the following commands:
+In each of these folders (except sagecell-extension) run the following commands:
 ```bash
 python3 setup.py build
 sudo python3 setup.py install
 ```
-Finally, go to the template folder and run the command:
+In sagecell-extension run `sudo python3 setup.py install --user` instead of `sudo python3 setup.py install` Finally, go to the template folder and run the command:
 ```bash
 make html